siddhaprotocol/treasury-counter/ReadMe.md

 - Add localization for international number formats
 - Create animated transitions between data updates
 - Integrate with wallet connection for personalized metrics

-## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgements

-- Thanks to the Mint team for the opportunity to build this component
-- Special thanks to the open source community for the amazing tools that made this possible